-With our ageing population, more and more patients with missing teeth will need help to restore their function and self-esteem with denture services.
-Either from partially edentulous (some missing teeth) and full edentulous (all the teeth are missing) at 34 ave dental with Dr. Sam Huang, we work to provide high-quality dentures at affordable rates for our patients.
+With our aging population, more and more patients with missing teeth will need help to restore their function and self-esteem with denture services.
+From partially edentulous (some missing teeth) to full edentulous (all the teeth are missing), at 34 Ave Dental with Dr. Sam Huang, we work to provide high-quality dentures at affordable rates for our patients.

 - Complete dentures (upper or lower)

 - Partial dentures

 Your dentist may recommend dentures for the following reasons:

 Complete dentures, like partial dentures, are a removable dental appliance that replaces missing teeth and the surrounding tissue.
 Dentures are designed to be comfortable and functional.
 They are very similar in appearance to natural teeth and can dramatically improve your smile and facial appearance.